-With a staggering economy, climbing gas prices and global climate change, some researchers are exploring sources other than petroleum for fuel.
+With global climate change, some researchers are exploring sources other than petroleum for fuel.
 Organic matter is one such source.
 Materials like corn and soybeans have oil extracts that can be converted to ethanol or biodiesel.
 These and many other organic materials are more sustainable than petroleum, meaning they can be regrown and remain productive with less negative impact on our ecosystem.

 With the different types of biofuels at varying stages of research, it is important to remember that no two biofuels are created equally.
 Troy Runge, director of the Wisconsin Bioenergy Initiative, explained that every source has its pros and cons.
 Some biofuels that provide more long-term benefits may prove too expensive to pursue.
 Others already in production might not have the potential to fulfill our energy needs by themselves.